 It’s the way an Otterbein education prepares you for how things work in the real world.
 Otterbein outcomes—like critical thinking, the ability to communicate clearly, and solving complex problems—are more important to 93% of employers than a student’s specific field of study, according to a survey published by the Association of American Colleges and Universities.

-Otterbein will prepare you to lead a life of purpose, to make an impact in the world around you.
-“Otterbein is the best I’ve seen at transforming students’ lives—at taking a student who did not always believe in him or herself and showing them all of the great and wonderful things that they can do with their lives,” said Meredith Frey, associate professor of psychology.
+Otterbein will prepare you to stand out, to make an impact in the world around you.
+“Otterbein is the best I’ve seen at transforming students’ lives—at taking a student who did not always believe in him or herself and showing them all of the great and wonderful things that they can do with their lives,” said Meredith Frey, associate professor of Psychology.

 Ready to learn more?
 Hear from Otterbein students and take a virtual tour at otterbein.edu/cardinalinsider.
 Call the Office of International Admission at +1-614-823-1500 or plan your visit online at otterbein.edu/visit.